richtabor/theme-docs/york-pro/readme.md

 1. **How do I update my theme?** With an active license key, you’ll receive a notification in the WordPress Dashboard whenever there is an update available.
 You can then update right in your WordPress dashboard, keeping your site healthy and secure.

-2. **How do I get help?** You can request support via our official [Help Center][5].
-We’re here to help with any technical questions, though customization requests should be directed [here][4].
+2. **How do I get help?** You can request support via our official [Help Center][3].
+We’re here to help with any technical questions, though any customization requests should be directed [here][4].

 3. **Do I need a theme license key?** You don’t need a key to use the theme, but in order to receive support and in-dashboard update notifications, an active license key is required.

 4. **How do I get a license key** You can find your theme’s license key by checking your ThemeBeans purchase receipt or signing in to your ThemeBeans dashboard.
-If you purchased the theme from ThemeForest, you may [request your license key here][6].
+If you purchased the theme from ThemeForest, you may [request your license key here][5].

 5. **How long is my license key valid for?** Initial licenses are issued on an annual basis.
 If you’ve purchased from ThemeForest, you’ll have access to support and in-dashboard updates as long as you have a support package.